ramrom/rams_dot_files/cheatsheets/datastore_cheatsheet.md

         - no strong consistency gaurantee, b/c of async replication, some writes can be lost
             - 1. client writes to master, 2. master replies OK, 3. master sends to replicas.
             - if master dies b4 replication, replica promoted, and write lost but client thinks it happened
+        - clients hits a master shard, and it will redirect client to correct shard, client remembers, shards do not proxying
     - sentinel - high availibility (not clustering)
 - apr'24 - redis went partially closed source, cant host on cloud for free
 - apr'24 - FOSS fork of redis: https://github.com/valkey-io/valkey